jbossdemocentral/3scale-api-workshop/docs/labs/lab04/lab04.md

 ### Skipping The Lab

 We know sometime we don't have enough time to go over step by step on the labs.
-So here is a short video where you can see how to configure your service using Red Hat 3scale API Management. [link](wip-link)
+So here is a [short video](https://vimeo.com/middlewarepro/3scale-security-oidc-demo) where you can see how to configure OpenID Connect for your service using Red Hat Single Sign On.

 If you are planning to follow the next lab, here is a [link](wip-link) to the gated service endpoint.